 - Loss of apatite

 What to do if a mild symptom doesn’t go away?

 - If you find mild symptoms developing while walking, stop and relax (with your head out of the sun) and drink some fluids.
 Dink frequently.

-- If mild symptoms developing while walking, stop have rest, drink some fluids and take 125-250mg Diamox.
+- If mild symptoms develop while walking, stop having rest, drink some fluids and take 125-250mg of Diamox.
 Diamox generally takes one to four hours to begin alleviating symptoms.
 Drink more water and consider staying close by.

 - If mild symptoms continue getting worse then descent for a few hours may be more beneficial than staying at the same altitude.
 Going higher will definitely make it worse.
-You trek to enjoy not to feel sick.
+You trek to enjoy not feeling sick.

 Serious AMS Symptoms - IMMEDIATE DESCENT

 - Ataxia (loss of coordination, an inability to walk in a straight line, making the sufferer look drunk)

 - Losing consciousness (inability to stay awake or understand instructions)

 - Difficulty breathing Rapid breathing or feeling breathless at rest